vbillys/writing/ieee-pandoc-template/sections/main.md

 \label{fig_power}
 \end{figure}

 The power supply for the CPU, DBW, sensors and other peripherals is provided by a separated rechargeable Lithium Polymer (LiPo) batteries.
 The autonomous operation runs independently on the LiPo batteries to avoid complication that may arise if the main batteries is tapped.
 Furthermore, power supply for ASV is crucial as the autonomous system depends on it.
 Therefore, additional Power Supply Units (PSU) and a UPS are installed such as shown in Fig. \ref{fig_power}.
 There are multiple redundancies power line to secure fail-safe and fault-tolerant operation of the ASV during its navigation.
 In addition, VI unit is made of multiple stack of microcontroller and relay boards in order to ensure safe interfacing to/from the vehicle.
-Fans are installed to provide regulate temperature inside the box.
+Fans are installed to regulate temperature inside the box.

 ### Sensors
 Autonomous navigation of the ASV heavily depends on the perception system which data comes from various sensors.